 Breakfast like a local

 First up, fuel up with a koulouri from a street vendor.
 The sesame seed-crusted bread rings are popular all over the country, but they originated here.
 Or sit down and order some halva (a sesame-based confection that comes in a number of flavours).
-And definitely treat yourself to a bougatsa (phyllo pastry with a semolina-cream filling dusted with icing sugar and cinnamon) and a Greek coffee.
+And definitely treat yourself to a bougatsa (filo pastry with a semolina-cream filling dusted with icing sugar and cinnamon) and a Greek coffee.
 There are savoury bougatsas but the sweet version is king and completely Thessaloniki.

 This is where the pulse of Thessaloniki beats strongest.
 There’s the charming chaos of the outdoor Kapani market with vendors chirping away about their herbs & spices and other products spilling out of bins.
 Ask them about their olives, cheeses and cold cuts.
 The lively vendors encapsulate the history and personality of Thessaloniki, always ready to share a smile and spill the secrets about what makes their produce unique.
 In the Jewish quarter, the recently refurbished Modiano Market is the city’s largest covered food market and has become an undisputed foodie highlight.
 It has kept all the grandeur of its original 1930 architecture while being redesigned around 75 stalls (laid out in ‘neighbourhoods’ according to food type) showcasing select local and international products.
 It also has a balcony area overlooking the main market, where you’ll also find a zero-waste bar and brunch outlet, perfect for breakfast or an afternoon bite or drink.

 Meat & Fish